mxkxf/tokenizr/README.md

     $token = $tokenizr->generate();

+By default Tokenizr will generate URL friendly, alpha-numeric tokens.
+If you'd like to change the bank of characters which is used, you can do by overriding the default character set:

+    $tokenizr->setCharacters('!@£$%^&*()');

 You can also set a bunch of tokens first, as not to create duplicates when generating new ones:

     $tokenizr->setExistingTokens(['4uNq1', '6ijRw']);